asdacosta/resume/README.md

 - [ ] Transition layouts smoothly.
 - [ ] Add top-align to Layout in Personalization and make Layout a slider.
 - [ ] Make nav sticky
+- [ ] Fix inconsistency in placeholder animation cause when tab is changed.
+(Can restart animation whenever focus on the site changed.
+Focus also shifts when download button is pressed in phone.)

 </details>